Funding Opportunity: Out-of-school-time Physical Activity

-This funding opportunity will support organizations to provide quality, structured physical activity in out-of-school time settings (including before school, after school and summer programs).
+This funding opportunity will support organizations to provide quality, structured physical activity in out-of-school time settings (including before school, after school and summer programs) to children and youth ages 4 to 18 through safe and affordable programs.
 We will consider proposals for up to two years of funding.

 We're here to help